 Pinterest is huge for females and there is no reason why you shouldn’t have a profile

-It is becoming the go-to social media platform for marketers social media strategies when targeting women
+It is becoming the social media platform for marketers as part of the social media strategy when targeting women.

 When creating your Business Pinterest profile make sure, you tag your location when adding photos and add a link from your profile to your homepage, hashtags for your chosen image and a good description of what the image is about.